guhjy/2015ori-1/archive/response_ori_rev.md

 ## Response

-We focus only on the social- and medical sciences given the widespread use of randomized experimental procedures and our familiarity with the measures applied here.
+We focus only on the social- and medical sciences given the widespread use of randomized experimental procedures in these fields and our familiarity with the misconduct cases in these fields.
 We could expand to other fields with sufficient resources, but given the constraints of the current grant scheme we focused on these fields.

 # Reviewer remark 3